 The only way to determine cause and effect in nutrition is to conduct a randomized controlled trial.

 This type of study is the “gold standard” of science.

 It involves separating people into different groups.
-One group receives an intervention (in this case, eats more dairy) while the other group does nothing and continues to eat normally.
+One group receives an intervention (in this case, eats more dairy), while the other group does nothing and continues to eat normally.

-- Childhood: During childhood, dairy and calcium lead to increased bone growth (13, 14, 15).
+- Childhood: Dairy and calcium lead to increased bone growth (

-It is best to get your calcium from dairy or other foods that contain calcium, such as leafy greens and fish.
+It’s best to get your calcium from dairy or other foods that contain calcium, such as leafy greens and fish.

-Bone health is complex and there are many lifestyle-related factors at play.
+Bone health is complex, and there are many lifestyle-related factors at play.